What Are Sedatives?

 Barbiturates include prescription drugs like Amytal (amobarbital), Seconal (secobarbital), Nembutal (pentobarbital), Luminal (phenobarbital), and Fiorinal/Fioricet (butalbital).

-These sedatives usually come in tablet form and are abused by swallowing the pill or dissolving it in liquid and then injecting it.
+These sedatives usually come in tablet form and are used by swallowing the pill or dissolving it in liquid and then injecting it.
 People may use barbiturates the counteract the effects of stimulant drugs like cocaine or methamphetamine.

 Common street names for barbiturates include: